Bison Dele: Disappearance

 Dabord, the only first-person source of information regarding the case, intentionally overdosed on insulin and slipped into a coma.
 On September 27, 2002, Dabord died in a California hospital.
 In his account of events, Dabord said he and his brother had fought, and that Karlan had been accidentally hit and died when her head struck part of the boat.
-When Saldo wanted to report her death, a panicked Dele killed him; Dabord then shot his brother in self-defense, threw the bodies overboard and subsequently fled back to the U.S. It is not known if Dabord's story is true that Dele wanted to kill Saldo, and that Dabord had to shoot Dele in self-defense, as that would not explain why Dabord allegedly threw all three bodies overboard, and subsequently overdosed on insulin purposely instead of explaining to authorities what had happened, if that were all true.
+When Saldo wanted to report her death, a panicked Dele killed him; Dabord then shot his brother in self-defense, threw the bodies overboard and subsequently fled back to the U.S. Special Agent John Steiner, the FBI supervisor on the case, related that the forensic team examining the boat had not found any evidence to support Dabord's story and that "There's just no way it could have happened like that."
+It is not conclusively known that Dabord's story is false, but the story would not explain why Dabord bought weights, why he allegedly threw all three bodies overboard, why there were patched holes conforming with bullet holes in the boat, why he used his brother's identity, and why he subsequently purposely overdosed on insulin instead of explaining to authorities what had happened, if the story was true.
 After Dabord's death, officials did not expect to find much more regarding the case.
 A memorial service was then held for both Dele and Dabord.

 The brothers were frequently at odds with each other.
+A crew member had left the boat because he found the brothers’ fighting unbearable.
 After Dabord's death, his lawyer and lifelong friend, Paul White, was questioned regarding Dabord but was somewhat evasive and gave little information about what happened.